djeada/Frontend-Notes/notes/04_javascript.md

 NPM stands for "Node Package Manager," but don't be fooled by the term.
 React, SASS, Angular, Vue, and pretty much everything else can very certainly be installed and maintained using NPM.

+To install the npm, download the <a href="https://nodejs.org/en/#home-downloadhead">installer</a> from the official website.

+To update NPM to the newest version, use:

+  npm install npm@latest -g

 #### Initializing a project

 In order to set up a project with NPM, you should use the following command: